DEFRA/ffc-elm-compliance/README.md

 ### Build container image

 Container images are built using Docker Compose.
-They extend FFC parent images so building will fail without access to the private FFC Docker registry.
+They extend FFC parent images so building will fail without access to the parent images in the dockerhub registry.

 ```
-# Authenticate with FFC Docker registry (requires pre-configured AWS credentials on your machine)
-aws ecr get-login-password | docker login --password-stdin --username AWS 171014905211.dkr.ecr.eu-west-2.amazonaws.com

 # Build container images
 docker-compose build
 ```